Stack your discounts to save up to 40% on your policy

 - General questions.
 Contact Elephant Insurance’s customer support team at 866-980-9431 weekdays from 9 a.m. to 5 p.m.
 ET or email firstname.lastname@example.org.

 - Claims assistance.
 Call 844-867-2514 at any time.

 - Roadside assistance.
 Call 855-982-1720 at any time.

 Aside from the well-known national providers, many smaller insurers are providing affordable coverage with the flexibility that comes with a fully online operation.

 Elephant Insurance is one of them, claiming to save you up to 40% through combinable discounts.
-But it’s available in four states only, which means most readers will need to look elsewhere.
+But it’s available in six states only, which means most readers will need to look elsewhere.

 Learn more about coverage and providers in our comprehensive guide to car insurance.